- Mutual Fund Cut Off Time Rules by SEBI

 Mutual Fund investments are driven by fluctuations in the stock market.
-Investors had to submit applications at offices of Asset Management Companies (AMCs) or their Register and Transfer Agents (RTAs).
+Investors had to submit applications at offices of Asset Management Companies (AMCs) or their Registrar and Transfer Agents (RTAs).
 You had to ensure the application was submitted before the cut-off time.
 Only then you could redeem at a high market or for purchase at a low market.
 By submitting the application before cut-off time only you could get the same-day NAV (Net Asset Value).

 However, as per new NAV rules by SEBI, the cut-off time is now less relevant.
 Therefore, from February 1, 2021, the mutual fund houses will only allot units after the realization of funds.
 This rule is applicable for investment (purchase) purposes in equity-oriented and debt Mutual Funds.
 So, even if you submit the application before the cut-off time the allotment will be upon realization of funds.
 You can simply understand this as NAV applicable on your transaction will depend on when the fund house receives your money.